-Appendiceal neuroendocrine tumors smaller than 1.0 cm do not recur or metastasize, whereas those between 1.0 and 2.0 cm rarely do.1 Tumor size >2.0 cm and mesoappendiceal invasion2 have been correlated with nodal metastasis, but not with poor outcome.3 For these reasons, appendectomy is usually sufficient for tumors 1.0 cm or smaller, as well as many tumors between 1.0 and 2.0 cm.
-More extensive procedures (eg, right hemicolectomy) are usually reserved for patients with tumors larger than 2.0 cm or with invasion beyond the muscularis propria.
+Appendiceal neuroendocrine tumors smaller than 1.0 cm do not recur or metastasize, whereas those between 1.0 and 2.0 cm rarely do.1 A recent multi-center retrospective study on a large cohort of appendiceal NET between 1-2cm suggest that right hemicolectomy is not needed and further medical imaging or assessment of histopathologic risk factors provides no added advantage.2Tumor size >2.0 cm and mesoappendiceal invasion^{3.4} have been correlated with nodal metastasis, but not with poor outcome.4 For these reasons, appendectomy is usually sufficient for tumors 1.0 cm or smaller, as well as many tumors between 1.0 and 2.0 cm.
+More extensive procedures (e.g., right hemicolectomy) are usually reserved for patients with tumors larger than 2.0 cm or with invasion beyond the muscularis propria.
+Most appendiceal neuroendocrine tumors are identified incidentally, usually for the first time on histology but sometimes during gross examination.
+When initially identified on histology, the entire appendix including the surgical resection margin should be submitted for histology.
+In this scenario, the size is estimated by number of slides involved by tumor and approximate thickness of tissue slice in each block.
+While the thickness of the tissue slices tends to vary between labs, prosectors and cases, these typically range between 2-5mm and an average thickness of 3mm can be used to estimate the tumor size.5 Between gross examination and histologic evaluation, the largest size estimated should be ascribed to a given case for staging.6

 - 1. Carr NJ, Sobin LH.
 Neuroendocrine tumors of the appendix.
 Semin Diagn Pathol.
-2004;21(2):108-119. - 2.
+2004;21(2):108-119. - Nesti C, Brautigam K, Benavent M, et al. Hemicolectomy versus appendectomy for patients with appendiceal neuroendocrine tumours 1-2 cm in size: a retrospective, Europe-wide, pooled cohort study.
+Lancet Oncol.
+Feb 2023;24(2):187-194. doi:10.1016/S1470-2045(22)00750-1 - 3.
 Syracuse DC, Perzin KH, Price JB, Wiedel PD, Mesa-Tejada R. Carcinoid tumors of the appendix: mesoappendiceal extension and nodal metastases.
 Ann Surg.
+1979;190(1):58-63.

-1979;190(1):58-63. - 3.
-Rossi G, Valli R, Bertolini F, et al. Does mesoappendix infiltration predict a worse prognosis in incidental neuroendocrine tumors of the appendix?: a clinicopathologic and immunohistochemical study of 15 cases.
+- CAP Approved - Rossi G, Valli R, Bertolini F, et al. Does mesoappendix infiltration predict a worse prognosis in incidental neuroendocrine tumors of the appendix?: a clinicopathologic and immunohistochemical study of 15 cases.
 Am J Clin Pathol.
-2003;120(5):706-711.
+2003;120(5):706-711. - 5.
+Sheehan DC, Hrapchak BB.
+Theory and practice of histotechnology.
+2nd ed.
+Battelle Press; Distributed by Lipshaw; 1987:xiii, 481 p., 2 p. of plates. - 6.
+AJCC Version 9 Neuroendocrine Tumors of the Appendix Cancer Staging System.
+Copyright 2023 American College of Surgeons.